 Principal Investigator: Scott Young

-The Section on Neural Gene Expression investigates the roles and regulation of expression of vasopressin and oxytocin in the central nervous system.
-They are 9 amino acid peptide hormones that participate in the regulation of fluid balance, parturition and lactation.
-In addition, they have important roles in various behaviors, including social and maternal ones, through their actions mediated by at least 4 receptors.
+The Section on Neural Gene Expression investigates the roles and regulation of expression of vasopressin (Avp) and oxytocin (Oxt) in the central nervous system.
+They are peptide hormones that are composed of 9 amino acids and that participate in the regulation of fluid balance, parturition and lactation.
+In addition, they have important roles in various behaviors, including social and maternal ones, through their actions mediated by at least 3 receptors in the brain.

 Infusion-based manganese-enhanced MRI: a new imaging technique to visualize the mouse brain .
 Mok SI, Munasinghe JP, Young WS.
 Brain Struct Funct.
 2012 Jan;217(1):107-14. doi: 10.1007/s00429-011-0324-y.
 Epub 2011 May 20.
 PMID: 21597966.